-The County of San Diego Claims and Investigation Division accepts claims by email and U.S. mail, but is not currently accepting in-person claims filing due to the COVID-19 pandemic.
+The County of San Diego Claims and Investigation Division accepts claims by email, U.S. mail, and in-person.

 The Claims and Investigation Division administers the County’s self-insured program for public liability.
 A claim against the County must be made in writing.
 Claims filed against the County must be completed in accordance with the California Government Code, sections 900-915.4.
 No claim form is required; however, the County does provide claim forms for the convenience of the general public.
 A claim form may be obtained by contacting the address or telephone number listed below.
 An electronic form can be accessed here: Claim Form CD-1.
 The claim form must be accurately completed and signed.
 You may print, sign and mail, or personally present to the address below.
 FACSIMILE FILINGS WILL NOT BE ACCEPTED.